el-hult/adventofcode2020/readme.md

 The grammar is such that we could create a regex for the whole shebang.
 It worked great for part one.
 Probably not very efficient, but still fast enough.

-This reminded me of the 0DE5 project, and the videos on regex's and DFAs.
+This reminded me of the 0DE5 project, and the videos on regex's and finite state machines.
 This could be a great exercise to implement a regex engine.
 See e.g. https://www.0de5.net/stimuli/fun-and-games-generating-dfas-from-regular-expressions

+For part two, the grammar may contain loops, so constructing a regex naively using DFS is not possible anymore.
+It seems the grammar is still regular, so if only we can construct the finite state machine that would evaluate the matching, it should work.

+I started creating a state machine matcher according to the design in 0DE5, but either it was too slow (in python) or I made mistakes in implementatino, so that became a dead end.
+I scrapped it.
+Looking closer at the problem, I realize that the only change to the problem should be adding a `+` to the regex for the rules 8 and 11. lets try!
+I failed on first attempt, and scrapped the progress again, now implementing unit tests for the examples in the problem description.

 # Day 18